yurichandra/pilatix-api-go/README.md

 # pilatix-api-go

-Backend service for pilatix written in Go.
+Backend service for Pilatix apps written in Go.

+***Note:*** Please notice this project was made for learning purposes.